-The smallest unit for geometrical sampling of the calorimeters is a tower.
+The smallest unit for geometrical sampling of the calorimeters is a tower; it segments the (η, φ) plane for the energy measurement.
 All undecayed particles, except muons and neutrinos produce a calorimetric tower, either in ECAL, in HCAL or FCAL.
-A calorimetric tower are just the smallest unit in $\eta \times \phi$ for the segmentation of the energy measurement.
-As the detector is assumed to be symmetric in φ and with respect to the (x,y) plane, the smearing card stores the number of calorimetric towers with $\phi = 0$ and $\eta > 0$ (default: 40 towers).
+As the detector is assumed to be symmetric in φ and with respect to the $\eta=0$ plane, the smearing card stores the number of calorimetric towers with $\phi=0$ and $\eta>0$ (default: 40 towers).
 For a given η , the size of the φ segmentation is also specified.

-The calorimeters are then segmented into towers, that directly enter in the calculation of the missing transverse energy.
+The calorimetric towers directly enter in the calculation of the missing transverse energy, and as input for the jet reconstruction algorithms.
 No longitudinal segmentation is available in the simulated calorimeters.
-No sharing between towers is implemented when particles enter a tower very close to its geometrical edge.
+No sharing between neighbouring towers is implemented when particles enter a tower very close to its geometrical edge.